cmburn/Vulkan2D/README.md

 [Vulkan2D](https://github.com/PaoloMazzon/Vulkan2D) is a 2D renderer using Vulkan and SDL3 primarily for C games.
 VK2D aims for an extremely simple API, requiring no Vulkan experience to use.
 This project initially started out aiming to be a more feature complete drop-in replacement for the SDL renderer, but since then has grown in scope.
+Vulkan2D requires C++20, C11, and Vulkan 1.2+.

 ## Features